harryportal/harryportal/README.md

 - 👋 Hi, I’m @Harry
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Back End Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Phyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects involving Data Visualizations
-- 📫 How to reach me ...
+- 📫 You can reach me via:
+  Email: dammykuye@gmail.com

 <!---
 harryportal/harryportal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.